exakat/exakat/docs/Rules.rst

 ##################

-Use ::class to hardcode class names, instead of strings.
+Use ``::class`` to hardcode class names, instead of strings.

-This is actually faster than strings, which are parsed at executio time, while ::class is compiled, making it faster to execute.
+This is actually faster than strings, which are parsed at execution time, while ``::class`` is compiled, making it faster to execute.

 It is also capable to handle aliases, making the code easier to maintain.